reframe-hpc/reframe/docs/tutorial.md

 The `__init__()` method is the constructor of your test.
 It is usually the only method you need to implement for your tests, especially if you don't want to customize any of the regression test pipeline stages.
-The first statement in the `SerialTest` constructor calls the constructor of the base class, passing it as arguments the name of the regression test (`example1_check` here), the prefix of the test (the directory that the regression test file resides) and any other arguments passed to the `SerialTest`'s constructor.
+The first statement in the `SerialTest` constructor calls the constructor of the base class, passing as arguments the name of the regression test (`example1_check` here), the path to the test directory and any other arguments passed to the `SerialTest`'s constructor.
 You can consider these first three lines and especially the way you should call the constructor of the base class, as boilerplate code.
 As you will see, it remains the same across all our examples, except, of course, for the check name.